No longer do parents have to accept their child’s eye will just worsen over time. We provide myopia management therapy to slow down the progression.

 * Orthokeratology (Ortho-K)

 - Precisely made cornea (front clear tissue of the eye) lens molds are worn to sleep and removed in the morning to provide clear vision without the need for glasses or contact lenses during the day.
-The resulting corneal shape helps slow down the eye from developing a worse prescription.
+The resulting corneal shape helps slow myopic progression (worsening prescription).

 * Multifocal contact lenses

-- Specific multifocal contact lens designs are used to help children see clearly and also help slow down the eye from developing a worse prescription.
+- Specific multifocal contact lens designs are used to help children see clearly and slow myopic progression (worsening prescription).
+The design relieves stress and fatigue from near work.

 * Low dose Atropine therapy

-- Low dose atropine eye drops have been shown in clinical studies to slow down the eye from developing a worse prescription.
+- Low dose atropine eye drops have been shown in clinical studies to slow down the development of a worse prescription.
 It has been shown to reduce the myopic progression by 34.2%3

-Our doctors carefully monitor each patient on myopia management and each case is reviewed every 6-12 months to ensure progress and efficacy in treatment.
-We are proud to offer this evidence-based treatment that works to prevent the onset or reduce the progression of nearsightedness in our patients.
-Our dedicated team prides itself on staying at the forefront of eye care advancements so you can feel confident choosing us for your treatment.
+Our doctors carefully monitor and review each myopia management patient every 6-12 months to ensure progress and efficacy in treatment.
+We are proud to offer these evidence-based treatments that prevent the onset or reduce the progression of nearsightedness.
+Our dedicated team prides itself on staying at the forefront of eye care advancements so you can feel confident choosing us.

 What to Expect